Chelmsford North East Bypass

-A planning application for the proposed bypass was approved by Essex County Council's Development and Regulation Committee in April 2022 and the scheme is now progressing through illustrative design and procurement of a main works contractor, with the tender period starting on Friday 29 July 2022.
+A planning application for the proposed bypass was approved by Essex County Council's Development and Regulation Committee in April 2022 and the scheme is now progressing through illustrative design and procurement of a main works contractor.

-To find out more information on the proposed new Beaulieu railway station, which will be the first new station on the Great Eastern Main Line in 100 years, please visit the Network Rail webpage.
+To find out more information about the planned new Beaulieu Park Railway Station, which will be the first new station on the Great Eastern Main Line in 100 years, please visit the Network Rail webpage.

 What is the Chelmsford North East Bypass scheme?

-The scheme will connect to the new Beaulieu Park development in the south (joining a new relief road, known as Beaulieu Parkway, which will provide connectivity to the A12 at Boreham) and Deres Bridge and Great Leighs in the north, providing a vital link between the A120 and the A12.
+The scheme will connect to the new Beaulieu development in the south (joining a new relief road, known as Beaulieu Parkway, which will provide connectivity to the A12 at Boreham Interchange) and Deres Bridge and Great Leighs in the north, providing a vital link between the A120 and the A12.

 A new 4.6km single carriageway bypass will be constructed through Bulls Lodge Quarry and join a new roundabout on the existing A131 at Chatham Green, with a 1.2km stretch of the existing A131 between Chatham Green and Deres Bridge also widened to a dual carriageway as part of the scheme.

 A new segregated left turn lane will be created, connecting Main Road, Great Leighs, at Deres Bridge to the southbound carriageway of the A131.

 The scheme also includes various walking, cycling, horse riding and bus improvements.

 - Provide a strategic link between Chelmsford, Braintree, London Stansted Airport and the wider area.